orionseattle/websitedemo/CONTRIBUTING.md

 Anthony Santos added this line.

 <h1>CODE OF CONDUCT</h1>
-<p>This project and everyone participating in it is governed by our group's code of conduct, which can be found/edited here.
+<p>This project and everyone participating in it is governed by our group's [Code of Conduct](CODEOFCONDUCT.md).
 By participating, you are expected to uphold this code.
 Anyone is able to report violation of our code to all other group members at any point.</p>